The second part of the Makefile

 It will automatically have

-set to GH
+MASTER_SITES set to GH

-and WRKSRC
+GHC and WRKSRC to

-While trying to make a port for the bleeding edge
+USE_GITHUBWhile trying to make a port for the bleeding edge

 version of pkg from the FreeBSD